TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.4-advanced-examples/_index.md

 In addition to the above, you can also assign weightage.
 This is critical if you have many metrics forming a KPI. for example, if there are 10 metrics, then a single red will not have enough weight to change the overall KPI red.
 To solve this, you assign higher weightage to red.
 A good technique is to give yellow 2x the weight of green, orange 2x the weight of yellow, and red 2x the weight of orange.
 All else being equal, a red has 8x more weight than green.

-The code in red show how the weigtage being applied.

 ```text
 ${this, metric=cpu|iowaitAvg} as ioWait == 0
     ?